 Information about compatible CGMs¶

-OpenAPS currently primarily supports three different CGM systems:
+OpenAPS currently primarily supports these different CGM systems:

 - the Dexcom G4 Platinum system (with or without the Share functionality),

-- other CGM or CGM-like devices (Libre) if the data is uploaded to Nightscout and the OpenAPS rig has Internet connectivity.
+- and other CGM or CGM-like devices (Abbott’s FreeStyle Libre) if the data is uploaded to Nightscout and the OpenAPS rig has Internet connectivity.

 With Dexcom G4, the Share platform is not required; but is valuable for uploading BG data to the cloud (and into Nightscout, which can then send BGs to the rig).
 However, without Share, a G4 receiver can instead be plugged in directly to the OpenAPS rig.
-For Dexcom G5 Mobile you can also use a compatible receiver (software upgraded G4 with Share receiver or a G5 Mobile Receiver), or also pull data from the Dexcom Share servers into Nightscout for use with an Internet-connected OpenAPS rig.
+For Dexcom G5 you can also use a compatible receiver (software upgraded G4 with Share receiver or a G5 Mobile Receiver), or also pull data from the Dexcom Share servers into Nightscout for use with an Internet-connected OpenAPS rig.
+The same applies for G6 as it does for a G5.

 Pulling CGM data from the cloud¶

-Your OpenAPS implementation can also pull CGM data from a Nightscout site in addition to pulling from the CGM directly.
+Your OpenAPS implementation can also pull CGM data from a Nightscout site in addition to pulling from the CGM directly, when your rig has internet connectivity.
 You can find more documentation about pulling CGM data from a Nightscout site here.

 - If you have an Android phone, you can use the xDrip app to get your data from the Dexcom to Nightscout, to then be used in OpenAPS.